cbrennanpoole/Qualitative-Self/README.md

 ---

-### Expensive Curriculum i.e.
+### Postsecondary i.e.

 `
-postsecondary ... have a coke on me
+expensive curriculum ... have a coke on me
 `
 <br>